 Cookies and biscuits are awesome.
-However you call them, and whether you roll with the British ‘Biscuits’ or the American ‘Cookie’, they are usually sweet drops of delight and my Mr Kiwi’s krypotonite.
-Just a side note, American biscuits are a Southern delicacy and are scone like pillows that mop up Gravy, they’re all good in my book (oooh CrackerBarrel, please open stores in the UK).
+Especially when you get to roll out your favourite gluten-free melting moments recipe.
+However you call them, and whether you roll with the British ‘Biscuits’ or the American ‘Cookie’, they are usually sweet drops of delight and my Mr Kiwi’s kryptonite.
+Just a side note, American biscuits are a Southern delicacy and are scone-like pillows that mop up Gravy, they’re all good in my book (oooh CrackerBarrel, please open stores in the UK).

 So anyway, upon espying ‘The Great Food Blogger Cookie Swap’ I entered my gluten intolerant name into the ring, and awaited my three secret squirrel matches.
 Alas, us Bloggers entering who were gluten free were few and far between, but on the bright side I was matched up with Aussie expat, mum & gluten-free foodie extraordinaire Meg, who blogs at Meg-Made.

 Luckily, I had Plan B waiting in the wings (not the singer-songwriter, a secondary option) which was to make me and my Dad’s all-time favourites; a dozen Melting Moments.
-Much to my surprise they are mostly antipodean in origin, and surprisingly easy to make gluten free.
+Much to my surprise, they are mostly antipodean in origin, and surprisingly easy to make gluten-free.
 I sandwiched Meg’s with Raspberry Jam, Lemon Icing, and Pumpkin Spice Icing respectively to give them taste of Autumn.
+Read on for my full gluten-free melting moments recipe.

 Meg made the most scrumptious Polenta Honey biscuits for me.
 They were so lovely (thank you again!), that the first 6 only lasted about 20 minutes (I hid the others from my office gannets) and no-one could believe that they were a) gluten free, b) made from Polenta (eliciting “isn’t that like couscous?
 What are they doing in biscuits?”) and c) not shop bought.
 Check out her blog for the recipe and more gf recipes….